2024–25 FC Barcelona season: August

-Three days later, Barça got a 2–1 comeback win away against Rayo Vallecano and climbed to first place in the league table.
+On 27 August, Barça got a 1–2 comeback win away against Rayo Vallecano and climbed to first place in the league table.
 New signing Dani Olmo made his debut and scored the winning goal of the match, with the other goal coming from Pedri.
+The following day, Álex Valle was loaned to Celtic for the rest of the season.

 Barcelona ended the month with a dominant 7–0 win against Real Valladolid on 31 August, making it four wins in four matches since the start of the season.
 Raphinha scored a hat-trick, with Lewandowski, Koundé, Olmo and Torres scoring a goal each, while Yamal contributed with two assists to continue his impressive start to the season.
+Sergi Domínguez also made his debut.

 September

-On 15 September, Barcelona defeated Girona 4–1, with Yamal scoring a brace and Olmo and Pedri scoring a goal each.
+On 15 September, Barcelona defeated Girona 1–4, with Yamal scoring a brace and Olmo and Pedri scoring a goal each.
 Lewandowski made his 100th appearance with the club.

 Barcelona started the Champions League campaign with a 2–1 defeat at the hands of Monaco, after Eric García got sent off early on in the first half.
 Yamal scored the only goal for the team and his first in the Champions League and became the second youngest goalscorer of all time in the competition, only behind his teammate Ansu Fati who holds the record.

-The team went back to winning ways after they defeated Villarreal 5–1 to make it six wins in as many matches in the league.
+The team went back to winning ways after they defeated Villarreal 1–5 to make it six wins in as many matches in the league.
 Lewandowski and Raphinha got a brace each and Pablo Torre scored once.

 Barcelona maintained their winning streak in the league when they beat Getafe 1–0 on 25 September, with the goal coming from Lewandowski who scored his 49th La Liga goal and became the league's all-time leading Polish goalscorer, overtaking the 48 goals scored by Jan Urban.
 Lewandowski's goal also had special significance for the club, since with this goal Barcelona became the first team in La Liga history to score 6,500 goals.

 Barcelona's perfect start of seven straight wins in La Liga ended after they suffered their first league defeat of the season, losing 4–2 away to Osasuna.
 The goals for the team came from Yamal and Pau Víctor, who scored his first goal for the club.